wurli/tidyverse-dev-bot/news-files-annotated/crayon.md

 !begin-bullets-10!

+-   !begin-bullet!
--   Colors are turned on by default in Emacs ESS 23.x and above.
+    Colors are turned on by default in Emacs ESS 23.x and above.

+    !end-bullet!
+-   !begin-bullet!
--   Functions to turn on and off a style: `start`, `finish`.
+    Functions to turn on and off a style: `start`, `finish`.

+    !end-bullet!
+-   !begin-bullet!
--   Really fix `tput` corner cases (@jimhester, #21)
+    Really fix `tput` corner cases (@jimhester, #21)

+    !end-bullet!

 !end-bullets-10!